MisterMickey/imageHoster/README.md

 # imageHoster
-Dummy Repo to host images
+Dummy Repo to host images on GitHub Pages.